1991 Indianapolis 500: Pre May News

 Only a few team/driver changes occurred during the offseason, while most of the key fixtures from 1990 remained on the same respective teams.
-Among the handful of changes, Danny Sullivan departed Penske Racing, and joined the Pat Patrick Alfa Romeo effort.
-Rick Mears' familiar Pennzoil Z-7 Special livery was gone for 1991, as the Penske team (Mears and Fittipaldi) became a two-car team with Marlboro sponsoring both cars.
+Among the handful of changes, Penske Racing reduced from a three-car team down to two cars.
+Danny Sullivan departed Penske, and joined the Pat Patrick Alfa Romeo effort.
+Rick Mears' familiar Pennzoil Z-7 Special livery was gone for 1991, as Marlboro sponsored both Penske team cars (Mears and Emerson Fittipaldi).